RAMP Program Offering Boston Youth Education and Opportunity This Summer

 Drossman notes that awareness of RAMP has been spreading through word of mouth and that Wentworth’s relationships with Boston-area schools have grown stronger in recent years.

-Boston enrollment is significantly higher in general this year with nearly 140 students who hail from the city enrolling in Wentworth compared to just over 70 last year.
-The increase is financial aid offered has helped with the growth, but it is also due to the university’s commitment to inclusive excellence and sustained work to build a pipeline to inner-city schools through college access programs including RAMP, dual credit and the newly announced “13th Year” courses.
+Boston enrollment is significantly higher in general this year with 130 students who hail from the city enrolling in Wentworth compared to just over 70 last year.
+The increase is financial aid offered has helped with the growth, but it is also due to the university’s commitment to inclusive excellence and sustained work to build a pipeline to inner-city schools through college access programs including RAMP, dual credit and the newly announced “Year 13” courses.

 “As an institute of higher education, it’s imperative we do these types of programs,” said Erik Miller, director of CLP.
 “If every institution did more intentional work with local youth, we wouldn’t see as many of these students leave college.”